LSE GROUPS

 An immersive, engaging and unique learning experience [for] students.

-LSE undergraduates are invited to join LSE GROUPS for a two-week full-time experience in June.
+Between 2011 and 2025, LSE undergraduates were invited to join LSE GROUPS, a two-week full-time research experience at the close of the academic year.

 ‘LSE GROUPS was the key factor that drove me to pursue my own research with an undergraduate dissertation, so thank you very much for your work on that project and for providing me with my first opportunity to conduct academic research!’